joyceeexinyiwang/joyceeexinyiwang.github.io/index.md

 "The Way Out West" (at CMU) -[documentation](/theater/2018/10/04/WoW.html)

 ##### AI/HCI research, 2018 summer
-Reimagining collaborative workflow for authoring personable AI agents (adviced by Mubbasir Kapadia at Disney Research)
+Reimagining workflow for creative writers and engineers to collaboratively author personable AI agents (at Disney Research)

 ##### experimental performance, Sep-Oct 2017
-"Translations" (at Playground theater festival, CMU) -[documentation](/theater/2017/12/10/Translations.html)
+"Translations" (inspired by the story of Cai Shaotian, a Chinese student actor living in New York) -[documentation](/theater/2017/12/10/Translations.html)

 ##### projection and interaction design for play, Sep-Oct 2017
 "How to Put on a Sock" (at CMU) -[documentation](/theater/2017/11/05/Sock.html)

-##### sociology research, 2014-2015
+##### ethnography research, 2014-2015
 The Education of Migrant Children in Mainland China (funded by the Community and Multicultural Development office at Phillips Academy) -[info and paper](/research/2015/01/20/CAMD.html)